tehjawn/AugJS/README.md

 AugJS is a simple, streamlined UI Templating framework that acts as a light-weight wrapper around the upcoming Web Component and Shadow DOM standards.

+AugJS is useful when used across multiple small, single-page applications that utilize the same modules and/or widgets which only require declarative, one-way data binding.

 It's features include:

 - Scoped CSS